DianabasiRobinson/UFOs/README.md

 The objective of this project is to build an interactive webpage for end users to get more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 In addition to the date, you’ll add table filters for the city, state, country, and shape.
 ## Resources
 - Data Source: UFO data
-- Software: HTML/CSS, JavaScript, Visual Studio Code 1.49.1, BootStrap 4.0.0
+- Software: HTML/CSS, JavaScript, Visual Studio Code, BootStrap.
 ## Results
 ## Search Criteria Procedure
 ### 1. Index page